rcl-common/docs/authorization/sign-in-accounts.md

 # Associating a Work or School Account with a RCL Subscription

-If you subscribed to an RCL app with an MSA account, you must associate the subscription with an AAD Work or School account to manage Azure resources in the RCL app.
+If you subscribed to an RCL app with a MSA account, you must associate the RCL subscription with an AAD Work or School account to manage Azure resources in the RCL app.

-This will allow you to login to your subscription with the AAD Work or School account.
+This will allow you to login to your subscription with the AAD Work or School account and manage your Azure resources.

 To associate an AAD Work or School account with a RCL subscription, follow these steps.

-- Select or create a new AAD account in your AAD tenant.
+- Select or create a new AAD 'Work or School' account in your AAD tenant.
 Refer to the following link for more information :

 - [Azure Active Directory Organization User Account](./aad-account-user)